 Supplemental Retirement Opportunities & Deferred Compensation Plan

 The College offers the opportunity to participate in supplemental retirement plans in addition to the regular matched retirement.
 An employee can voluntarily participate in a 403(b) plan and set aside a portion of their income in a tax deferred plan.
-These plans are easily set-up and provide for employee flexibility.
-Employees of the college can participate in the State’s Deferred Compensation plan.
+Employees can participate in the State’s Deferred Compensation plan.
 This (457) plan allows an employee to set aside additional pre tax earnings for retirement savings.
 Employees can participate in the supplemental 403(b) retirement plans in addition to participation in the State plan.
 Learn more at: Department of Retirement Systems or State Board Retirement Plan (TIAA-CREF)

 Dependent Care Assistance Program (DCAP)

 Employees can set aside pretax dollars to pay for out-of-pocket dependent care expenses.
 This plan provides a simple, efficient and cost-effective opportunity for savings.
-Employees may be able to save hundreds in dollars in taxes annually if they have children under the age of 13 or dependant spouse who require care assistance.
 Employees can sign up to participate upon hire or during the open enrollment period offered each year.
 Learn more at: DCAP

 Guaranteed Education Tuition (GET) Plan